-For the technology industry, the growing facial recognition market overall is a commercial blessing, pure and simple.
-Although the focus in the more pervasive applications is often on the machine learning technologies that enable the matching of images from cameras with images in databases, complex facial recognition systems need and are enabled by far more technologies.
+For the technology industry, the growing facial recognition market overall is a financial blessing, pure and simple.
+The focus is often on the artificial intelligence, machine learning (mainly deep learning), and machine vision technologies that enable the matching of images from cameras with images in databases and complex facial recognition systems, which are enhanced by far more technologies.

-If you start looking on an application level it even goes much further since facial recognition is growing fast in specific areas that aren’t about government, defense and security surveillance.
+If you start looking on an application and use case level, it even goes much further since facial recognition is growing fast in specific areas that aren’t about government, defense, and security surveillance.
+You could distinguish between the usage of facial recognition in consumer applications (typically tied to smartphones) and face recognition technologies in business environments and security.

 Facial recognition in consumer applications